Divishasingh/Time-Series-Project-Using-ML-/README.md

 ### Observation

+The ARIMA(1,0,1) model was fitted after confirming stationarity through the Augmented Dickey-Fuller test.
+The model was able to capture short-term autocorrelation present in the sales series and provided a baseline statistical forecasting framework.

-The ARIMA model captured short-term dependencies in the sales data but did not explicitly model weekly seasonality.
-As a result, its forecasting performance was weaker compared to SARIMA and machine learning models.
+The forecasting performance of ARIMA was evaluated using MAE, RMSE, and MAPE.
+Although the model successfully captured short-term dependencies, it was unable to effectively model the strong weekly seasonal patterns present in the data.
+Consequently, the forecasting errors were relatively high compared to SARIMA and machine learning models.

+The results indicate that while ARIMA is useful for modeling non-seasonal time series behavior, additional seasonal components are required when significant periodic patterns exist in the data.

 ## 7.SARIMA Model

+SARIMA (Seasonal AutoRegressive Integrated Moving Average) extends ARIMA by incorporating seasonal autoregressive and moving average terms.
+It is particularly useful when recurring seasonal patterns are present in the time series.
 A SARIMA model was fitted to capture both non-seasonal and seasonal patterns.

 The model used was: